6.6 ServiceNow Integration

 Communication between the Indeni server and the ServiceNow instance uses HTTPS port 443.

-STEP 1: Enter the ServiceNow Instance ID, Username, Password and Portal URL.
+STEP 1: Enter the ServiceNow Instance name and Portal URL.

 While Indeni categorizes issues as critical, error, warning and information, ServiceNow supports three levels of impact the issue has on business.